Winterborne Whitechurch

-Winterborne Whitechurch, also Winterborne Whitchurch, is a village and civil parish in central Dorset, England, situated in a winterbourne valley on the A354 road on the Dorset Downs 5 mi southwest of Blandford Forum.
-In the 2011 census the civil parish had 354 dwellings, 331 households and a population of 757.
+Winterborne Whitechurch is a village and civil parish in central Dorset, England, situated in a winterbourne valley on the A354 road on the Dorset Downs 5 mi southwest of Blandford Forum.
+As calculated in the 2021 census, Winterborne Whitechurch currently has a population of 734.
+To contrast, in the 2011 census the civil parish had 354 dwellings, 331 households and a population of 757.